cburgdorf/SignalR.Reactive/README.md

 # What's left to say

-Up to the moment you need a special SignalR build (comes bundled with this library) to use it.
+You need to grab the latest SignalR build from github to work with this library
-I'm quite confident that you won't need that special built from the point on where the new SignalR version comes out.